soham099/soham01/content/post/eSIR Modelling/index.md

 ![](./unnamed-chunk-25-1.png)

 Therefore, as it seems, if we keep the lockdown (as it is now), based on the data, it might take till October to have the proportion of infected people becoming insignificant, provided we keep the same level of quanranting effect.
-However, from March 17, we should see a decrease in the rate of increment in the number of infected, and from March 29 onwards, we should be at a position from where the number of newly infected persons per day starts to decrease.
+However, from March 17, we should see a decrease in the rate of increment in the number of infected, and from March 29 onwards, we should be at a position from where the number of newly infected persons per day starts to marginally decrease, or at least remain more or less constant.

 Since, it is very economically and physically dissatisfying to be in a lockdown (or state of home quarantine till October, where Durga Puja festival is going to occur), we might want to go outside.
 In that case, assuming $\pi(t)$ increases to $0.5$, which is indeed less than 1, due to our increasing awareness of the scenario, then, the predicted situation would look like this.